tail-call/kbb/README.md

  - [x] Minimap
  - [x] Pretzels will summon guys
  - [ ] Zoom in on a highlighted tile
+ - [ ] Damage numbers will display as damage is dealt
  - [ ] Unit and terrain are stacked like cards
  - [ ] Cards have actions
  - [ ] Command for bringing your troops closer to you